ddbeck/starnearyou/README.md

      }
      ```

-  3. Run `starnearyou --keyfile <path_to_keyfile> --request-access`, where `<path_to_keyfile>` is the path to the JSON file you created in the previous step.
+  4. Run `starnearyou --keyfile <path_to_keyfile> --request-access`, where `<path_to_keyfile>` is the path to the JSON file you created in the previous step.
-  4. Follow the instructions shown.
+  5. Follow the instructions shown.
 When you're finished, add the access key and secret to the JSON file.

 Usage
 -----

-To tweet with Star Near You, run `starnearyou --keyfile <path_to_keyfile>`.
+To tweet with Star Near You, run `starnearyou --keyfile <path_to_keyfile>` in your work directory.

+Although this is an art piece, if you need help or have a suggestion for improving this bot, then you may open an issue on the GitHub repository.

 License